 We are living in the knowledge and digital age.
-We are already over a decade into the 21st Century and Canada's education system are not adapting to this new reality fast enough.
-Adopting 21st Century models of learning in Canada's education systems is imperative to positioning students and the nation as a whole for success.
+We are already over a decade into the 21st Century and although we are witnessing pockets of innovation in Canada's education systems, we are not adapting to the new reality fast enough.
+We need to accelerate the pace of change and ensure the shift toward 21st Century models of learning is systemic across all of Canada and for all learners.
+Adopting 21st Century models of learning in Canada's education systems is imperative to positioning all students and the nation as a whole for success.

-C21 Canada is advocating for the creation of a National 21st Century Learning Framework for Canada.
+C21 Canada is advocating for the adoption of 21st Century models of learning for all education systems across all of Canada.